Shining Path: Women in the Shining Path

 The number of women involved in the armed struggle remained high throughout the war, participating at almost all logistical, military and strategic levels as militants, guerrilla commanders and top party leaders of the organisation.
 The high proportion of women was a given and desired from the outset; the success of the internal Peruvian revolution was explicitly made dependent on the participation of women.
 Up to forty per cent of the guerrillas were women, and there were countless "ladies of death" who led military commandos.
 In 1992, at least eight of the nineteen members of the Central Committee were women, including three of the five members of the Politburo, and in 1980 more than a third of the women arrested had a degree.
-In criminal proceedings against senderista in 1987, the majority were women.
+In criminal proceedings against senderistas in 1987, the majority were women.
 The Shining Path was the first guerrilla organisation to incorporate women on a completely equal military footing with its male members, actively recruiting women on a large scale and appointing them to leading positions.